ShawnWolgu/snplot/README.md

 - Can call interactive UI to do detailed adjustment

 # Update Log
+## Ver0.4
+- Added a small status monitor.
+It can reflect reading or writing the config file and exporting the current image.
+- Add colormap switch and change the cmap sequence by colorwheel

 ## Ver0.3
 - Fixed an issue with legends in linemarkdata (e.g., point, line, combination).
 - Added support for defining single-group data in linemarkdata.